deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 get some practice with maintaining a server, too.
 The installation is the quick part, but mail servers need to be maintained as well, of course.

+![A command line, projected on the wall.](../assets/blog/20191022-delta-chat-etc-workshop-projector-command-line.png)

+*Learning how to look at the running processes during the workshop.*

 ## So What Comes Next Time?

 Unfortunately there wasn't enough time to directly try out the mail server with